Core Curriculum

 • MindUP - The MindUP program is built upon four pillars - neuroscience, positive psychology, mindful awareness, and social-emotional learning - to promote positive mental health and well-being

-• School-Connect - The program consists of four modules based on the Collaborative for Academic, Social, and Emotional Learning (CASEL) competencies identified by researchers as critical to success in school, the workplace, and life in general: social awareness, self-awareness, self-management, relationship skills, and responsible decision making
+• Second Step- The program consists of four modules based on the Collaborative for Academic, Social, and Emotional Learning (CASEL) competencies identified by researchers as critical to success in school, the workplace, and life in general: social awareness, self-awareness, self-management, relationship skills, and responsible decision making.
+The four modules are 1) Mindsets & Goals, 2) Recognizing Bullying and Harassment, 3) Thoughts, Emotions & Decisions, and 4) Managing Relationships &Social Conflict.

 • Random Acts of Kindness - Rooted in the belief that all people can connect through kindness and that kindness can be taught, Random Acts of Kindness follows a simple framework: Inspire -> Empower -> Act -> Reflect -> Share